Keyboard shortcuts

 # With coverage

-npm run test:coverage
+npm run test:coverage # Frontend

-# Specific test
+# Specific integration test target

-cargo test test_campaign_creation
+cargo test -p mimir-core test_campaign_creation -- --test-threads=1

 Pull Request Process